saptarsi96/FreshExpress/README.md

 | Client Project Delivery                        | 30/05/2021 |
 | Client Project Demo                            | 11/06/2021 |

-The need-date for project completion is \[DATE\].
-Bidders may propose a date earlier or later, and will be evaluated accordingly.
+The need-date for project completion is 30th May 2021.
+Judges may propose a date earlier or later, and work has to be ramped up accordingly.

 #